zivhab/zivha-portfolio/README.md

 🌐 **Live Site:** []

+## Features
+- Interactive skills sphere using TagCanvas.js
+- Professional and personal portfolio sections
+- Responsive design for mobile and desktop
+- Smooth scroll-triggered animations

 ## Tech Stack
-### HTML, CSS, JavaScript, TagCanvas.js
+HTML, CSS, JavaScript, TagCanvas.js

+## Status
-⚠️This project is still work in progress.
+This project is a work in progress.
+More projects and personal content will be added soon.